According to the CDC, 80% of COVID-19-related deaths reported in the U.S. have been among adults 65 and older.

 The battle against COVID-19 is far from over.
 But increasing access to in-home care is key in keeping our seniors – and our communities – safe and healthy.

-To find out if you or a loved one may qualify for home health services, contact us at (888) 800-5311.
+To find out if you or a loved one may qualify for home health services, contact us today.
 A member of the Intrepid USA Care Team can help determine if home health is right for you.